ezsystems/commerce-documentation/docs/guide/product_comparison/product_comparison_api.md

 ## Basket type

-Comparison is a basket with a special type `comparison`.
+Comparison is a [basket](../basket/basket.md) with a special type `comparison`.

-When adding items no events are thrown, so adding to comparison is quicker than adding items to a basket.
+No events are thrown when adding products to a comparison, so adding to comparison is quicker than adding items to a basket.
-However, there is no data validation in the background, so you can mix different products.
+However, there is no data validation in the background.
-Data validation, such as checking the minimum order amount or checking the mixing of downloads with normal products, is done when adding those items into a cart.
+Data validation, such as for the minimum order amount or for mixing of downloads with normal products, is done when adding those items into the shopping basket.

 ## Additional attributes

 New attributes are added to `comparison` baskets to handle the necessary additional data for the comparison list.
-These attributes are not declared in the class Basket, but must be added dynamically by the `ComparisonServiceInterface` implementation.
+These attributes are not declared in the `Basket` class, but must be added dynamically by the `ComparisonServiceInterface` implementation.

-### $comparisonAttributes
+### `comparisonAttributes`

-`$comparisonAttributes` is an associative array which defines the comparable attributes for the current object's comparison category.
-The sub-structure looks as following:
+`comparisonAttributes` is an associative array which defines the comparable attributes for the current object's comparison category.
+`comparisonAttributes` has the following sub-structure:

 ``` php
 array(